Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Challenges and Future Directions

 \section{Challenges and Future Directions}

-In this review, we presented a new taxonomy of the methods proposed to solve the IM problem in social networks with a focus on methods that take into account elements of users' behaviour.
-Research in relation to the IM problem is active and attracts a significant interest as there are various challenges to address.
-In our view behaviour-agnostic methods are not always accurate enough to detect influential nodes in real-world applications as they adopt a mechanical approach to link users through a network.
-Although it has been argued that users' personality may be inferred from online networks \cite{Personalipred1,Personalipred2}, real-world behaviour of individual users is clearly far more complex than what networks may capture.
-However, getting hold and using users' behaviour data may pose several challenges.
+In this paper, we presented a new taxonomy of the methods proposed to solve the IM problem in social networks with a focus on methods that take into account elements of query's features, users' behaviour and relationships' features.
+Research in relation to the IM problem is ongoing and attracts a significant interest as there are various challenges to address.
+In our view, behaviour-agnostic methods are not always accurate enough to detect influential nodes as they adopt a mechanical approach to link users through a network.
+Although it has been argued that users' personality may be inferred from online networks \cite{Personalipred1,Personalipred2}, real-world behaviour of individuals is clearly far more complex than what networks may indicate or capture.
+Behaviour-agnostic methods essentially assume that all users behave the same and their relationships follow a common pattern, an assumption that may not be realistic in real-world scenarios.
+On the other hand, behaviour-aware methods try to take into account behavioural characteristics to differentiate users and their relationships based on the history of their activities in the network; these characteristics help identify influential users and initiate a successful spreading process more accurately.
+However, getting hold of and using users' behaviour data may pose complexity and other challenges that will be highlighted next.

-First, such data may not exist in many real-world applications \cite{challenge1}.
-Second, obtaining such data from different user activities has a number of big data challenges and various preprocessing steps may have to be applied before such data is usable \cite{Challenge2,Challenge3}.
-Third, users' information may be private; making use of such information for the IM problem cannot be possible without full consideration of all the privacy issues that may arise.
+\paragraph{Data availability challenges:} Users' behaviour data may not exist for many real-world applications~\cite{challenge1}.
+Lots of users may be silent or may have no significant activities in a network.
+Also, they may not be prepared to share important details (e.g., age, gender, location) in their profile, something which may make it difficult to determine the behavioural characteristics of these users and their relationships.
+As a result, one may deal with a network with incomplete behavioural information in which a considerable number of users and relationships cannot be properly modelled.
+In addition, users' information may be governed by privacy regulations; making use of such information may not be possible without user consent and full consideration of any privacy issues that may arise.

+\paragraph{Data processing challenges:} Obtaining users' behaviour from historical data of users' activities has a number of big data challenges and various preprocessing steps may be necessary before such data is usable~\cite{Challenge2,Challenge3,challenge4}.
+In general, such data may be noisy, redundant, unstructured or inconsistent.
+Storing, analysing and processing such data may impose costs and challenges that may be exacerbated in the context of social networks as a result of the increasing and diverse number of user interactions.

+\paragraph{Data modelling challenges:} In many behaviour-aware methods, the behaviour of users is modelled using numeric (quantitative) values.
+However, personality traits may not be simply interpreted using numeric values.
+For example, determining the opinion of users as a value in $[0,1]$, largely determined by user posts or activities, does not fully capture user attitude.
+As another example, defining the relationship between a pair of users as a friend or foe relationship is not a straightforward process.